 - $10 million revenue: 2.5% of $10 million = $250,000 marketing budget

 What are you spending in marketing?
 If the number is negligible, you have to wonder how much your lack of investment is costing you in lost sales?
-That $5 million dealer that wants to get to $10 million and the $10 million dealer that wants to get to $20 million need to consider how much of a drag their lack of marketing actually is costing them.
+That $5 million business that wants to get to $10 million and the $10 million business that wants to get to $20 million need to consider how much of a drag their lack of marketing actually is costing them.

 You need to make a decision about what % of revenue you’ll invest in your marketing.
 Consider that part of your cost of sales.
 Whatever the number is, marketing is not an option.
 You need to do more than present a half-baked effort online.
 It’s a necessary investment.
 It will continue to become more important.